-The target leverage ratio of the LDI Portfolio is 3:1.
-The Trustee aims to maintain the leverage within the LDI Portfolio between 1:1 and 4:1.
+The target leverage ratio of the LDI Portfolio is broadly around 2:1.
+The Trustee aims to maintain the leverage within the LDI Portfolio between 1:1 and 3:1.

 This hedging policy will be reviewed from time to time.
-The policy was last reviewed in December 2020 and the Fund's LDI benchmark was updated to reflect the 2019 actuarial valuation liability cashflow information.
-The Fund's target interest rate and inflation hedging (on a gilts+0.4% basis) is around 82% and 83% respectively.
+The Fund's LDI benchmark was last updated in February 2023 to reflect the 2021 actuarial valuation liability cashflow information.
+The Fund's target interest rate and inflation hedging (on a gilts+0.4% pa basis) is around 95%.